mloitzl/ndc25-WorkshopGraphQL/Rider/Step5.md

 # Step 5

-Many API's need the ability to fetch an object by id.
-There are a few ways to achive this.
-In this step you wil extend your query class to support fetching a single order by id
+Many APIs need the ability to fetch an object by ID.
+There are a few ways to achieve this.
+In this step, you will extend your query class to support fetching a single order by ID.
 GraphQL also supports passing parameters to a query.
 To demonstrate this, we are going to build a new query method to return an order based on it’s Id.
 This is just for demo purposes.
 In a real-life service, you would solve this in a different way.
 We will get to this later in the workshop.

 ## Update code